-Mens 1920s Winter Sweaters
+Men’s 1920s Winter Sweaters

 The men’s heavy knit wool sweater was fashioned after fishermen from Normandy.
 It was worn as a layer under even heavier raincoats.
 Its working-class beginnings suddenly became popular when the British and especially French adopted and adapted the style.
 The French gave the sweater its name, or rather three names for each eight weight.
 The “sweater” is a lightweight wool knit garment.
 The “pullover” is of a warmer medium weight.
 The “chandail” is a heavy wool worn by vegetable sellers in French markets – a favorite style with Picasso and artistic types.

 Sweaters came in a variety of styles to go with each weight.
 The heavy Shaker shawl collar sweater with thick waistband and cuff ribbing was a favorite throughout the decade.
 It was especially common in shades of brown.
-College men adopted it wearing college colors and letters on the front pockets.
+College men adopted it, wearing college colors and letters on the front pockets.
 The shawl collar could be folded up the neck and buttoned high to keep cold air out.
 Lighter weight versions of the button up sweater coat lacked a heavy collar and instead were of fine knit and thick ribbed cuffs and trims.
 This is the style that is often called a Cardigan sweater in women’s wear, and years later in menswear, too.

-Mens Pullover Sweaters
+Men’s Pullover Sweaters

-The pullover sweater with a V-neck was hugely popular among the “flamming youth.”
-Available in heavy and light weights in what was a true spectacle of bright colors and loud patterns.
+The pullover sweater with a V-neck was hugely popular among the “flaming youth.”
+They were available in heavy and light weights in what was a true spectacle of bright colors and loud patterns.
 One reporter said they were “bright enough to stop traffic.”
 These vibrant colors were tans, greys, canary yellow, orange-brown, sky blue, royal blue and emerald green.
 Patterns were large checks, zig zags, plaids, and wide horizontal stripes.

 Beside big patterns losing favor, the V-neck also became “last season” when the round crew collar swept college campuses on the East coast.
 Colors were still bright but with many mid-shades of blues and greens to soften them.
-The solid color sweater also came back again in the late 1920s giving up patterns altogether going into the 1930s.
+The solid color sweater also came back again in the late 1920s, giving up patterns altogether going into the 1930s.
 The ’20s crew neck sweater would soon lead menswear into the crew neck T-shirt revolution of the ’40s and onward.